 What prevents my forgetting their nasty behavior is the secondary suffering due to their lack of concern for my hurt feelings, even ignoring my existence.
 It is easy to avoid this suffering as well.
 Treat this second aspect of their behavior as the second bad smell of a special garbage.
 Accept that these people have two kinds of bad smell – one is the desire to hurt others’ feelings and the second is to be insensitive to their agony or even to enjoy seeing their suffering.
 You can label them ‘Dual Stink Garbage’.
 Once labeled like this, their behavior can only bother you only when it is occurring, not afterwards.
 Any kind of prolonged suffering is totally avoided.

 One more thought.
 In our last year of Engineering College our class was taken on a visit to the local sewage treatment plant.
 As we came close to it the unbearable stench of open sewage was felt and all of us held hankies to our noses.
-The person heading the plant was showing us around explaining the process.
+The in-charge of the plant was showing us around the plant and explaining how the process works.
 He did not seem to be bothered about the stench even one bit whereas all of us were holding hankies to our noses.
 As you know, every group of people has it’s own humor specialist.
 One of our classmates was adept at poking fun at any one – his classmates and professors as well.
 This guy asked the in-charge of the plant after being with him for a few minutes and seeing his unconcern for the smell.
 “Sir!
 You are so much used to being in this smell for hours.
 You may be even liking it”.
-All of us laughed heartily and the in-charge of the plant also took it sportively.
 Even after 40 years this remark of his rings in my ears.
 How close to truth was his joke!
-When one is exposed to anything many a time, he becomes immune to it or indifferent to it – be it the stench of garbage or the smell of a perfume.
-Hence my reaction to the stench may be due to my lack of repeated exposure to it, going by my comedian friend’s joke.
+When one is exposed to anything many a time he becomes immune to it or indifferent to it – be it the stench of garbage or the smell of a perfume.
+Hence my reaction to the stench was mostly due to my lack of repeated exposure to it, going by my comedian friend’s joke.